mcgregorian1/sealR/README.md

 library(roxygen2)
 ```

-Create a new .R file like this and save in the "R" folder of this repo.
-The comment lines are the documentation, while the function is presented below.
+Create a new .R file containing only the function and save in the "R" folder of this repo.
 ```r
 cat_function <- function(love=TRUE){
     if(love==TRUE){